 Both the term note payable and the line of credit are held by one bank under the same credit agreement and are secured by substantially all of the assets of the Company.
-At June 30, 2005, and March 31, 2005, the Company failed to meet certain financial covenants under the credit agreement.
-On August 3, 2005, the bank waived its right of default regarding the covenant violations for the quarter ended June 30, 2005, only; and on May 12, 2005, the bank waived its right of default regarding the covenant violations for the quarter ended March 31, 2005, only.
-The Company is currently renegotiating the entire credit facility to modify the covenant requirements to allow the Company to meet its future covenants and also provide sufficient financing to fund future working capital requirements.
-Because the bank has not waived its default rights for a period of at least twelve months and because the Company has not entered into a definitive agreement for a modified credit agreement, the entire balance of the bank term note is presented as a current liability in the accompanying condensed consolidated balance sheets.
+At June 30, 2005 and March 31, 2005, the Company failed to meet certain financial covenants under the credit agreement.
+On August 3, 2005, the bank waived its right of default regarding the covenant violations for the quarter ended June 30, 2005 only; and on May 12, 2005, the bank waived its right of default regarding the covenant violations for the quarter ended March 31, 2005 only.
+The Company is currently renegotiating the entire credit facility, which expired on August 1, 2005, with a new facility comprised of a modified line of credit and a modified term note.
+The bank verbally agreed to extend the term of the credit agreement and not call any of the debt under the credit agreement until a new arrangement is negotiated.
+Because the bank did not waive its default rights for a period of at least 12 months and because the Company has not entered into a definitive agreement for a modified credit agreement, the entire balance of the bank term note is presented as a current liability in the accompanying condensed consolidated balance sheets

 Promissory Note to Landlord.
 The Company has a \$1.3 million unsecured promissory note payable to its landlord.
-Under the terms of the note agreement, interest is payable quarterly and accrues at a rate of prime plus 2.0% (8.25% at June 30, 2005).
+Under the terms of the note agreement, interest is payable quarterly and accrues at a rate of prime plus 2.0% (8.75% at September 30, 2005).
 Beginning on October 1, 2006, the Company is required to make four equal quarterly payments of principal and accrued interest.
 All outstanding accrued interest and principal becomes payable in full on July 2, 2007.